The requirements for the degree of Bachelor of Arts with a major in English are as follows:

 Completion of all other required elements of the Pathways curriculum and at least 120 credit hours.

 The senior thesis may be either an in depth and original piece of creative writing or an analytical argument of approximately 40 pages.
-The 6-hour thesis program (ENGL 4398 and 4399) may be undertaken by any English major with the consent of an appropriate instructor, and it is required of all students wishing to graduate with departmental Honors.
+The 6-hour thesis program (ENGL-4398 and ENGL-4399) may be undertaken by any English major with the consent of an appropriate instructor, and it is required of all students wishing to graduate with departmental Honors.

 A student wishing to graduate with Honors in English must complete all of the following: